Resources for Students

 The An A-Z of Food and Drink is available online.

-See also the database Infotrac Hospitality, Tourism, & Leisure Collection and Business Insights: Essentials, which contains reference books, below.
+See also the database Infotrac Hospitality, Tourism, & Leisure Collection and Business Insights: Global, which contains reference books, below.

 To access these books from off campus you will need your My Chemeketa user name and six-digit password.
 Type a word or phrase describing the subject in the search space below: